davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/guides/boot-actuator.md

 sure to set the JVM argument to activate the "*server*" Spring Profile:
 `-Dspring.profiles.active=server`.

 Alternatively, you can run the server from the command-line using the `gradlew` command:

 `$ gradlew :spring-geode-samples-boot-actuator:runServer`

 The `gradlew` command and `runServer` Gradle Task sets the configuration (e.g. Spring Profile) for you.
 The `gradlew` command is ran in the directory where you cloned the `spring-boot-data-geode` project (**not** in `spring-boot-data-geode/spring-geode-samples/boot/actuator/`).

-If you wish to adjust the log levels of {geode-name} or Spring Boot while running the client and server applications, then you can set the log levels of the individual Loggers (i.e. `org.apache` and `org.springframework`) in `src/main/resources/logback.xml`:
+If you wish to adjust the log levels of VMware GemFire or Spring Boot while running the client and server applications, then you can set the log levels of the individual Loggers (i.e. `org.apache` and `org.springframework`) in `src/main/resources/logback.xml`:

 spring-geode-samples/boot/actuator/src/main/resources/logback.xml

 ``` highlight
 <?xml version="1.0" encoding="UTF-8"?>